h44z/wg-portal/README-RASPBERRYPI.md

 ## Setup

-You can download prebuild binaries from the [release page](https://github.com/h44z/wg-portal/releases).
-If you want to build the binary yourself, use the following instructions:
+You can either download prebuild binaries from the [release page](https://github.com/h44z/wg-portal/releases) or use Docker images for ARM.
+If you want to build the binary yourself, use the following building instructions.

 ### Building
 This section describes how to build the WireGuard Portal code.
 To compile the final binary, use the Makefile provided in the repository.
 As WireGuard Portal is written in Go, **golang >= 1.16** must be installed prior to building.
+If you want to cross compile ARM binaries from AMD64 systems, install *arm-linux-gnueabi-gcc* (armv7) or *aarch64-linux-gnu-gcc* (arm64).

 ```
+# for 64 bit OS
+make build-arm64

+# for 32 bit OS
-make build-cross-plat
+make build-arm
 ```

 The compiled binary and all necessary assets will be located in the dist folder.